 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The Scope of the Code states that the Code applies to advertorials and part III (subsection k.) defines this as “an advertisement feature, announcement or promotion, the content of which is controlled by the marketer, not the publisher, that is disseminated in exchange for a payment or other reciprocal arrangement".
+The Scope of the Code states that it applies to advertorials and part III (subsection k.) defines this as “an advertisement feature, announcement or promotion, the content of which is controlled by the marketer, not the publisher, that is disseminated in exchange for a payment or other reciprocal arrangement".
+This material usually appears as long-form copy presented in a similar way as the editorial content within a publication.

-This means there is a two stage test for content to be considered an advertorial.
-The test hinges on the concepts of payment and control and applies to both traditional media and online media (including vlogs, blogs, tweets, etc.).
+There is a two stage test for content to be considered an advertorial.
+The test hinges on the concepts of payment and control and applies to both offline and online media (including vlogs/blogs, social media posts, etc.).

 Take into account whether there has been a ‘payment’